 To ensure parties are provided just compensation in eminient domain cases.

-A third-party home inspector will judge the structure of the home, from the top to the bottom.
+A third-party home inspector will inspect the structure of the property, from the roof to the bottom.

 The CMA will provide a non-specific figure.

 Being a documented and carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.